 Windows does not support third-party themes out of the box.
 There are still so many third-party themes floating around on the internet for Windows.
 That’s because there is a way to install third-party themes on Windows thanks to the enormous developer support due to the popularity of Windows.
 This requires modifying essential system files that can break the system altogether.
 That is to say, it is risky.
 This is where creating a system restore point can come in quite handy.
 Sometimes it can cause problems.
-But what if you did not create a restore point?
-Here, we’re going to show you how to recover from a black or gray screen caused due to third-party corrupt themes on Windows 10.
+What if you did not create a restore point?
+Here, we’ll show you how to recover from a black or gray screen caused by third-party corrupt themes on Windows 10.

 You will need a bootable Windows media to do this.
-Unless your installation media has the feature disabled, you can access the command prompt using it.
-Once you have access to the command prompt all you have to do is delete the theme that caused your system to break.
+Unless your installation media has the feature disabled, you can access the command prompt and delete the theme that caused your system to break.
 After that, you can trick Windows into using the default Windows theme.
 This should, in most cases solve the problem.
-There’s a catch though, which is that you must remember the exact name of the theme that broke your system.
+There’s a catch though, you must remember the exact name of the theme that broke your system.
 In my experience, one usually does.

 Steps to Fix Black Screen on Windows 10